The 137th White House Easter Egg Roll

 Tickets for the White House Easter Egg Roll are provided free of charge and are distributed via an online lottery hosted on www.recreation.gov.
 The lottery is now closed.

 White House Keepsake Eggs

-Commemorative wooden eggs first became part of the tradition in 1981, when President and Mrs. Ronald Reagan hosted a hunt for keepsake eggs that bore the signatures of actors, actresses, famous politicians, and athletes.
+The eggs first became part of the tradition in 1981, when President and Mrs. Ronald Reagan hosted a hunt for wooden eggs that bore the signatures of actors, actresses, famous politicians, and athletes.